3.2.Quran Main Message

 Before criticizing any book, one should read it and get to know it.

-Two Books that help a lot to explain the topics in the Quran:
+Two Books that I used helped a lot to explain the topics in the Quran:

 1) Your Book and My Book: A topical comparison of the Qur'an with the Bible.
 Similarities and differences between the Holy Books of Islam and the Christian faith. by Gerhard Nehls

-2) Another book that one can use: A Topical Study of the Qur'an:
+2) Another book that I used: A Topical Study of the Qur'an:

 However, the Qur'an is not an easy book to understand.